ryman1/keeweb-wiki/Configuration.md

 kwSettings.set('setting', value);
 kwSettings.set({ setting: value });
 ```
 Values you set here are saved and applied immediately.
+Please be careful.
 You can call these methods from dev console.